The online application is now open. The next deadline for applications is May 3, 2023.

 - “Policies” are broader initiatives intended to promote success through the allocation of resources or regulation of activities.
 Policies may be located at the federal, state, local, or organizational level.

+Our research interests center on studies that examine ways to reduce inequality in youth outcomes.
 We welcome descriptive studies that clarify mechanisms for reducing inequality or elucidate how or why a specific program, policy, or practice operates to reduce inequality.
 We also welcome intervention studies that examine attempts to reduce inequality.
-In addition, we seek studies that improve the measurement of inequality in ways that can enhance the work of researchers, practitioners, or policymakers.
+Finally, we welcome studies that improve the measurement of inequality in ways that can enhance the work of researchers, practitioners, or policymakers.

 We are especially interested in supporting research to reduce inequality in academic, social, behavioral, or economic outcomes.

 Major research grants

-Projects involving secondary data analysis are at the lower end of the budget range, whereas projects involving new data collection and sample recruitment can be at the higher end.
+- Projects involving secondary data analysis are at the lower end of the budget range, whereas projects involving new data collection and sample recruitment can be at the higher end.
 Proposals to launch experiments in which settings (e.g., classrooms, schools, youth programs) are randomly assigned to conditions sometimes have higher awards.

 Officers’ research grants